All Happy Families (2023 film): Critical response

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 87% based on 23 reviews, with an average rating of 7.30/10.
+Metacritic, which uses a weighted average, assigned the film a score of 67 out of 100, based on 4 critics, indicating "generally favorable" reviews.

-Richard Roeper of the Chicago Sun-Times gave the film 2 out of 4 stars, writing: "In just 90 minutes, Chicago-born director and co-writer Haroula Rose (“Once Upon a River”) skillfully weaves together a myriad of storylines in a slice-of-life comedy-drama that rings true in every moment.
-There’s not a single character in this film that doesn’t come across as authentic….it leaves us wanting more.
+Richard Roeper of the Chicago Sun-Times gave the film 2 out of 4 stars, writing, "In just 90 minutes, Chicago-born director and co-writer Haroula Rose (“Once Upon a River”) skillfully weaves together a myriad of storylines in a slice-of-life comedy-drama that rings true in every moment.
+There’s not a single character in this film that doesn’t come across as authentic... it leaves us wanting more.
 There’s so much more we’d like to discover about this unhappy family."

-Nell Minow of RogerEbert.com gave the film three stars saying "Strong performances by an excellent cast…

-Director Haroula Rose, who co-wrote the film with Coburn Goss, gives it a leisurely, lived-in feeling.
+Nell Minow of RogerEbert.com gave the film three stars, saying, "Strong performances by an excellent cast...… Director Haroula Rose, who co-wrote the film with Coburn Goss, gives it a leisurely, lived-in feeling.
 The actors, especially Baker, bring layers to the characters that hold our interest, earn our affection, and make us reconsider Tolstoy—there is more than one way to be a happy family."
-Michael Phillips of the Chicago Tribune wrote: "With actors as good as Becky Ann Baker co-writer and director Haroula Rose’s second feature keeps one foot in easygoing naturalism."
+Michael Phillips of the Chicago Tribune wrote: "With actors as good as Becky Ann Baker, co-writer and director Haroula Rose’s second feature keeps one foot in easygoing naturalism."